dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_items-->

 This endpoint allows the user to query data related to a few different dimensional items.
 These items are: `INDICATOR`, `DATA_ELEMENT`, `DATA_SET`, `PROGRAM_INDICATOR`, `PROGRAM_DATA_ELEMENT`, `PROGRAM_ATTRIBUTE`.
-The endpoint allows only `GET` requests, and as other endpoints, it also supports responses in JSON or XML format.
+The endpoint supports only `GET` requests and, as other endpoints, can return responses in JSON or XML format.

-The URL for this endpoint is `/api/dataItems` and as you can imagine, it is able to retrieve different objects through the same endpoint in the same `GET` request.
+The URL is `/api/dataItems` and as you can imagine, it is able to retrieve different objects through the same endpoint in the same `GET` request.
 For this reason, some queriable attributes available will differ depending on the dimensional item(s) being queried.

-To understand the statement above let's see the followings request examples:
+To understand the statement above let's have a look at the followings request examples:

 1) `GET /api/dataItems?filter=dimensionItemType:eq:DATA_ELEMENT&filter=valueType:eq:TEXT`
 In this example the item type `DATA_ELEMENT` has a `valueType` attribute which can be used in the query.